breekmd/SpatialiteForms/README.md

  - [Spatialite](https://www.gaia-gis.it/fossil/libspatialite/index) and
  - [SQLitePCL.raw](https://github.com/ericsink/SQLitePCL.raw) for SQLitePCLRaw.bundle_e_sqlite3 - which gives better iOS support for sqlite extensions

-**If you find this library useful, please support the above two projects.**
+**If you find this library useful, please support the above projects.**

 What this means is that it exposes a SQLiteConnection that supports spatial SQL capabilities.